 Chemicals businesses are investing into creating an infrastructure that will organise and manage their waste supply chains.
 With new infrastructures and initiatives comes a need for more staff.

 Suzanne Edmond, Managing Consultant (Chemicals) at NES Global Talent comments:

-"2020 is a turning point for the chemical industry with more companies than ever evolving their business strategy to ensure they are contributing to the global waste problem and driving a circular economy through improved technologies and practices.
+"2020 is a turning point for the chemical industry with more companies than ever evolving their business strategy to ensure they are contributing to reducing the global waste problem and driving a circular economy through improved technologies and practices.

 The new ways of looking at the feedstock cycle is shaping a new workforce, ones that are embracing new staff members in areas such as commercial, procurement, projects, automation, mechanical and process engineering, R&D, operations, and plant maintenance.
 Many businesses are creating new verticals within their operation purely focused on sustainability, with the multi-disciplinary functions seen across other divisions also replicated here to drive circularity; chemicals is an industry that demonstrates exponentially evolving technologies, and we ensure our consultants, network and expertise keep pace with the requirements of our clients."

 It’s clear that the future of the chemical industry relies on more sustainable technology to encompass the utilisation of all available global resources, reduce waste products and protect the planet.